PREETHI0103/AI-Echo-Your-Smartest-Conversational-Partner/README.md

 ---
 ## 🧾 Conclusion

 AI Echo analyzes ChatGPT user reviews using both classical ML and deep learning.
-After preprocessing and VADER-based sentiment labeling, we found that traditional models like Logistic Regression with TF-IDF outperformed deep models (e.g., BiLSTM) due to the noisy, non-contextual nature of the data.
+After preprocessing and VADER-based sentiment labeling, we found that traditional models with TF-IDF outperformed than deep learning models (e.g., BiLSTM) due to the noisy, non-contextual nature of the data.

 ---